tjcreedy/metamate/README.md

 #### Multiple terms

-When running NUMTdumper in `find` mode, multiple specification terms can be compared sequentially, or 'additively', in the same run.
+When running metaMATE in `find` mode, multiple specification terms can be compared sequentially, or 'additively', in the same run.
 These are included with the `+` symbol between terms in the specifications text file, either on one line or split over multiple lines, e.g.:
 `[total; p; 0.001,0.005,0.01] + [library|taxon; p; 0.4,0.6,0.8]`
 can also be written as
 ```